apppoint-release/bizapp-api-docs/docs/define/user_endpoints.md

 API calls.

 ## Defining API's in Modeler
 BizAPP Modeler allows you to define API's using the industry standard best practices and strategies.
-API's are defined at an application level and thus helps to logically combine function specific
+API's are defined at an application level and thus helps to logically group function specific
-API's and enforce access control.
+API's and enforce access control on top of it.

 It is mandatory to set the route template at the application level.
 The following snapshot shows one such example of setting the base route template URI for all API's defined under an application.